madnuttah/unbound-docker/doc/DETAILS.md

 # Known Issues

 - There's a difference between 'vanilla' Docker and the variant Synology uses.
 If the container won't spin up when trying to use a privileged port like `53 tcp/udp` you might need to set `user: root` in the compose file's Unbound service section.
-See issue #62.
+See [issue #62](https://github.com/madnuttah/unbound-docker/issues/62).

 # Troubleshooting

 * You'd like to use a different `unbound.conf` than the one [`included`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf)?
-No problem at all, just make sure to change at least the following settings and fix crucial paths, otherwise the container will fail to start:
+No problem, just make sure to change at least the following settings and fix crucial paths, otherwise the container will fail to start:

 ```
 server: